Brimscombe Port – FAQs

 The impact of this site cannot be underestimated in terms of its importance to the whole redevelopment of the valley, and the economic and strategic benefits to the area, acting as a catalyst for other development along the canal.
 It creates a destination for canal tourism, not only for the local canal network but also for the whole canal system, a nationally important landmark destination.

 Historically Brimscombe Port was the country’s largest inland port, created to transfer goods from large sea going Severn Trows to Thames barges to navigate the narrower canal to the east.
 This link was promoted by local clothiers as well as London merchants to link with the Midlands.
 The Stroudwater Canal was finished in 1779 and the Thames and Severn Canal a decade later in 1789.
 Amazingly for that era the Port was capable of handling 100 vessels at a time.

 Following the decline in canals the Port became redundant.
-The canal was in-filled in the 1950’s and the site developed as an industrial estate during the 1960/70’s.
+The canal was in-filled in after the Second World War and the site developed as an industrial estate during the 1960/70’s.

 Some historic buildings survive, including the Salt Warehouse and the Port Mill.
 Both are listed and charming stone buildings.
 Much of the site still acts as an industrial estate but has become unattractive and is showing signs of its age.

 Initially Brimscombe Port was part of Phase 1a of the Cotswold Canal Restoration project, the original aim of which was to reinstate the canals from Stonehouse ‘Ocean’ to Brimscombe Port.
 The port was acquired in 2009 from British Waterways by Stroud Valleys Canal Company with grant funding from the South West Regional Development Agency (SWRDA); the expectation at that time was that it would deliver both a redeveloped port and provide funding for other sections of the canal.